Skip to content

 Data sovereignty

-Self-host on your own infrastructure, or pin your Cloud region to the EU.
-HitKeep is built with the GDPR in mind, and the trade-offs are documented.
+Self-host on your own infrastructure, or pin your Cloud workspace to Frankfurt or Virginia.
+The EU option supports European data-sovereignty reviews; the trade-offs and legal boundaries are documented.

 Open source, auditable

-The full codebase is MIT licensed, so procurement, security, and engineering can read exactly what runs in production.
+The analytics application codebase is MIT licensed, so procurement, security, and engineering can inspect the product they deploy.

 Pricing you can read in ten seconds.